Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 User Flair Strategy: Building Your Reddit Identity

-User flair is where strategic thinking really pays off.
+User flair is where planned thinking really pays off.
 Your flair is a permanent signal of who you are in every interaction within a subreddit.

 Setting Up User Flair